jackmiller2708/obsidian-repo/Data Structure and Algorithm/Data Structures/Hash Table.md

 - **Hash map**: This is a specific implementation of a hash table that uses key-value pairs to store the data, it is the basic implementation of the hash table.
 - **Chained hash table**: In this implementation, the separate chaining collision resolving is used.
-- **Open-addressed hash table**: In this implementation, the open-addressing collision resolving method is used.
+- **Open-addressed hash table**: In this implementation, the [[Open-Addressing Collision Resolution|open-addressing collision resolving method]] is used.

 There are trade-offs between these different implementations of hash tables.
 Chained hash tables can be more efficient in terms of memory usage, but they may be slower for lookup operations.
 Open-addressed hash tables can be faster for lookup operations, but they may require more memory and may be more susceptible to collisions.